-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete." - The phone names along with priority numbers will be announced. - When prompted say the priority number of the cellular phone you wish to delete.
-You can also press the
+- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts.

-'Voice Recognition' button anytime while the list is being played and say the priority number of the phone you wish to delete.
+• You can also press the 'Voice Recognition' button anytime while the list is being played and then choose the phone you wish to delete.

-Things You Should Know About Your UConnect[TM] System
+Things You Should Know About Your UConnectTM System